 There are about 280 volunteers at the Air and Space Museum, but it's unclear how many of them have refused to sign the waiver.
 The former volunteers said they are aware of a handful who used to volunteer at both museums who have declined to sign it.

-Steve Marchand, executive director for the Arizona Aerospace Foundation, declined interview requests.
+Scott Marchand, executive director for the Arizona Aerospace Foundation, declined interview requests.
 He also declined to say how many volunteers the Pima Air and Space Museum has and how many haven't signed the waiver.

 In an email Friday, Marchand wrote, "With respect to the general nature of your questions.
 Volunteers by their nature come and go and our organization carries on very satisfactorily.
 We will continue to serve our visitors expectations, with staff and volunteers alike, to the highest standards, as we always have."